Sugimura & Partners

 Sugimura & Partners (杉村萬国特許法律事務所, Sugimura Bankoku Tokkyo Houritsu Jimusho) formerly known as Sugimura International Patent and Trademark Attorneys is an intellectual property law firm based in Japan.
 The firm has an international presence, representing clients from around the world.
 The firm represents more than 200 clients ranging from single inventors and start-ups to academic institutions and international corporations.
 Approximately half of Sugimura's client base consists of Japanese businesses and organizations, while the other half is foreign counterparts.
 It has a global legal network in over 40 countries.

 History

 Sugimura was founded in 1923 by patent attorney and engineer Nobuchika Sugimura.
-The firm specializes in providing quality legal services in the acquisition, protection and consultation of Japanese IP rights, and is repeatedly ranked among the top Japanese patent and trademark firms.
+The firm specializes in providing legal services in the acquisition, protection and consultation of Japanese IP rights, and is repeatedly ranked among the top Japanese patent and trademark firms.
 The company has offices in Japan and the United States, as well as professional relationships with associate law firms located in more than 80 countries.
 In 2017, the firm changed its name from Sugimura International Patent and Trademark Attorneys to Sugimura & Partners.
 Today, Kenji Sugimura.
 Principal Patent Attorney, and Koji Sugimura, Principal Attorney at Law are leading the firm.